A Sanitary Sensor is a device which measures temperature, flow or pressure in an environment where products will be for human consumption.

 Although we typically do not give it much thought, everyone who eats, drinks, takes medication or uses cosmetics is a beneficiary of the specialized sensing and measurement devices used in manufacturing these products.
 By combining our experience in sensor design & development, with new technology and industry leading product availability and support, OMEGA can be your source for leading edge sanitary sensing products that ensure the best possible outcome in any of these critical and important processes.

 Below is a review of the most common types of sanitary sensors used for temperature, pressure, flow, and level control applications.
 OMEGA® provides a comprehensive line of 3-A sanitary sensors, and we will use examples from our various product lines for illustrative purposes.
 OMEGA also offers some unique products for wireless connectivity which can greatly simplify sensor installation and maintenance.

+One of the simplest and least expensive 3-A temperature measurement devices is the dial thermometer.
+However, these sensors are limited to situations where manual monitoring is used and accuracy requirements are not too stringent.
 The most accurate and most popular device for process temperature control is the RTD (resistance temperature detector, model PRS-3-100-A-H-0600-D1-NB9W shown left).
 An RTD that meets 3-A sanitary standards can be provided in the form of a probe for direct immersion (and faster response time) or can be enclosed in a thermowell for mechanical protection and ease of replacement.
 Direct immersion RTD sensors are provided with straight or stepped probe designs depending on response time and process flow conditions.
 The wetted surfaces are 316L stainless steel, and are highly polished to meet 3-A requirements.
 These sensors are also supplied with traditional connection heads, M12 connections, integral extension cables or wireless features for ease of installation.